surniaulula/wpsso/readme.txt

 	* None.
 * *Developer Notes*
 	* Added a new 'wpsso_product_attribute_names' filter for WooCommerce (Pro version).
-	* Added a check when viewing the WordPress General settings page, to make sure the current site URLs match those stored in the database.
 	* Updated the required minimum PHP version from 5.4 to 5.5.

 **Version 4.21.0 (2019/01/23)**